 The main audience for the JSNA are health and social care commissioners who use it to plan services.

 It can also be used as an evidence base for preparing bids and business cases, by the voluntary and community sector to ensure that community needs and views are represented, by service providers to assist in the future development of their services, and by the public to scrutinise local health and wellbeing information, plans and commissioning recommendations.

 What does the JSNA look like in Devon?

 JSNAs are flexible and enable local areas to focus on the priorities and present information in the way most relevant to them.
 JSNA documents in Devon include:

 - The Devon Overview, which looks at the overall pattern of health and care needs in the county, including the impact of population change, deprivation and economic conditions.

 - Community Health and Wellbeing Profiles, providing a wide range of health and care information for geographic areas, including towns, local authorities, and GP practices.

 - The Devon Health and Wellbeing Outcomes Report, which monitors progress against the priorities identified in the Devon Joint Health and Wellbeing Strategy.

-- outcomes reports and links to other related documents.
+- Other outcomes reports and links to other related documents.

 Who is involved in producing the JSNA in Devon?

 Under the Health and Social Care Act 2012 local Health and Wellbeing Boards are responsible for producing the JSNA.
 Health and Wellbeing Boards will collaborate to understand their local community’s needs, agree priorities and encourage organisations involved in health and care to work in a more joined up way.
 During 2012/13, whilst local boards are being established they are known as shadow boards, and officially come into force from April 2013.
 Members of the Devon Health and Wellbeing Board include representatives from local authorities and the NHS in Devon, local councillors and other community representatives.
 The current membership list can be found here.